The winner of the 2018 James Dyson Award is an innovative new wind turbine designed to harness wind power even in the inner city.

-Designed by Lancaster University Masters students Nicolas Orellana and Yaseen Noorani, the O-Wind Turbine has been crowned the winner of the UK chapter of the 2018 James Dyson Award.
-It's specifically designed to harness power from with the gusty, chaotic, omnidirectional winds that blow through cities and consists of a turbine that spins like a ball on a single vertical axis.
+Designed by Lancaster University masters students Nicolas Orellana and Yaseen Noorani, the O-Wind Turbine has been crowned the winner of both the UK chapter, and the international 2018 James Dyson Award.
+It’s specifically designed to harness power from the gusty, chaotic, omnidirectional winds that blow through cities and consists of a turbine that spins like a ball on a single vertical axis.
 That’s very different to conventional wind turbines with giant blades that spin on a horizontal axis, and which are typically placed in wide open area, or offshore, to seek maximum wind velocities.

 Vertical Axis Wind Turbines